abazemore/dataloggergraphs/README.md

 # dataloggergraphs
 Adapts .csv files exported from different brands of datalogger to a common format, and combines them into a .csv file and graph.

 Currently supports Tinytag, with Rotronic in progress.
-Also supports BMS temperature and RH sensors, though very specific to site and brand.
+Also supports BMS temperature and RH sensors, though very specific to site naming convention.
 If you have another brand and a sample file, please feel free to adapt this and send a pull request.

 Columns and types are: